Jim Johanson is a multi-genre author with backgrounds in biology and psychology.

 Little Teddy Winters is a curious boy.
 Surely he'd have to investigate a mysterious black pebble found in his backyard.
 Imagine his surprise

-when he finds the pebble able to move on its own, and his shock when he is bitten by the seemingly autonomous pebble.
+when he finds that the pebble is able to move on its own.
+Things get stranger when the pebble "bites" Teddy.
 As retribution for the bite,

 Teddy decides to feed the strange pebble to his pet goldfish.

-Eagerly gobbling up the pebble, the goldfish discovers that this is no ordinary fish food, and soon Teddy's whole family will become aware of the monster growing inside Teddy's pet goldfish.
-Get The Seed now to learn what disaster a simple goldfish can create when fed a highly irregular, unearthly diet.
+Eagerly gobbling up the pebble, the goldfish discovers that this is no ordinary fish food.
+Something is growing inside.
+Get The Seed now to learn what disaster a simple goldfish can create when fed an unearthly diet.

 37 pages, 9,284 words.
 Published 2017.